Art & Design

 The creative industries are some of the UK’s most successful, varied and fastest growing sectors.
 They provide millions of fulfilling job opportunities, some of which will be explored within the curriculum.
 Please see our new Art and Design Alumni Page and the following excellent websites featuring careers in the Arts:

-Photography and Art, Craft and Design are currently taught at A Level at Waingels.
+A progression from GCSE the A Level Photography and Art, Craft and Design courses taught at Waingels meet the interests of internal and external candidates a like.
 With our excellent facilities and track record of success you can be confident that taking an Art A level at Waingels will provide you with an in-depth, enjoyably and challenging study of a creative area of your choice.
-A highly personalised coursework project leads to exciting and authentic outcomes for students.
-For example, last year a behind the scenes tour of Reading Football club led to a dynamic design for six posters celebrating the clubs history.
+Students on our courses have full access to all the studios and equipment available within the department, providing them with skills and knowledge to prosper.
+To ensure highly personalised projects that lead to exciting and authentic outcomes, students are also supported by a specialist lead personal tutor.
+Tutors actively encourage students to explore the world around them, a behind the scenes tour of Reading Football club led to a dynamic design for six posters celebrating the clubs history.
 And a trip to the Vision exhibition at the Science museum resulted in an A*Textiles project looking at the eye and mark making.
 An exquisite sketchbook was produced alongside the project with annotation in braille so that visually impaired audiences could access it.

 Art, Craft and Design

 Our Art, Craft and Design course aims to support all creative learners in their chosen area of study.
-Painting, printmaking, drawing, sculpture, textiles and graphics are all available to our students to pursue, with many opting for more mixed media approached to their work.
-A designated sixth form classroom is available for students to work in during their free periods.
+Painting, printmaking, drawing, textiles, graphics and 3D disciplines such as architecture, wood work and sculpture are all available to our students to pursue, with many opting for more mixed media approached to their work.
+A designated sixth form studio is available for students to work in during their independent study time.

 Researching the work of other photographers, past and present, and finding your own voice are some of our broad aims for the Photography A Level.
 The course allows students to explore a wide range of photographic skills including non-lens based media and techniques, developing and printing black and white (B&W) film as well as studio techniques and location photography.
 Students will learn the importance of formal elements of design in composition, and the role of photography in visual communication in historical and contemporary contexts.

-A range of creative competitions are help every year.
-Last year two photography competitions and a 3D competition proved very popular with parents, staff and students getting involved.
-Outcomes are often displayed on the TV screens around the school and in our dedicated Art exhibition space.
+A range of creative competitions are held every year.
+Photography competitions and a 3D competition proved very popular with parents, staff and students getting involved.
+Outcomes are often displayed on the TV screens around the school and in our dedicated Art gallery exhibition space.
 We are also looking to expand on our Art Ambassador scheme this year, to recruit more students in helping us spread the word about how fantastic Art subjects are and to help with exhibitions and other events we run.

-Please have a look at vast array of creative work we get up to in the Art and Design department at our blog: waingelsart.wordpress.com.
-Keep your eyes peeled for new Twitter and Instagram accounts coming this year.
+Please have a look at vast array of creative work we get up to in the Art and Design department @waingelsartdesign